-You’ve met your future tattooist and have ordered a custom design (Part Six).
-You’re just waiting to see the final design and approve it before it’s tattoo day.
+You’ve met your future tattooist and have ordered a custom design.
+You’re just waiting to see the final design and approve it, before it’s tattoo day.
 Congratulations!
+But is there something you should be doing while you anxiously await seeing that final tattoo design?
+Yes, there is.

-You should get yourself any tattoo aftercare products you might need.
+You should get yourself any tattoo aftercare products you might need, in advance of getting tattooed.
 Tattoo creams and tattoo specific soaps are the big two items that you should consider using on your fresh tattoo.
+Tattoo specific creams and soaps are often hard to get in stores.
+And are often best ordered online.

 If your tattooist has okayed the use of a tattoo numbing cream or tattoo numbing spray, you may need to order that tattoo numbing product in advance.

 The availability of tattoo numbing creams and sprays vary by country and jurisdiction.
-In some countries they can be ordered by pharmacies and in other countries and jurisdictions you will need to order them online.
+In some countries they can be ordered by pharmacies.
+And in other countries and jurisdictions you will need to order them online.

 You should also make sure you have dark colored, loose fitting clothing that you can wear to your tattoo appointment.
 And for a week or two after your tattoo appointment while your new tattoo heals.